Engineered Dissipation for Quantum Information Science: Quantum error correction

 \section{Quantum error correction}

-The most important application of the measurement-feedback cycle is protecting quantum information.
+The most important application of the \kater{quantum measurement and feedback} is protecting quantum information.
 Typical approaches to such quantum error correction utilize {\em stabilizer} or {\em syndrome} measurements---measurements that do not disturb the logical states but provide information which can be used to detect and correct errors.
 Quantum information is stored in a redundant manner and measurements detect errors at a stage where they can still be corrected.
 Errors are corrected by gate operations, rotating the system back into the logical computational subspace, or the syndrome measurements are recorded and an appropriate correction is applied at the end of the computation.
 The measurement correction cycle is an example of engineered dissipation, precisely because the measurements (which are intrinsically dissipative) need to be engineered not to disturb logical states.
-The measurement-feedback system can be implemented at a hardware level, making the system self-correcting \cite{gertler,ahn2002,atalaya2021,kerckhoff2010,kapi16,reiter2017,albe19,sarovar2005,deneeve2020error}, or other hardware choices can be made to reduce noise sensitivity \cite{gyenis2021}.
+The measurement-feedback system can be implemented at a hardware level, making the system self-correcting \cite{gertler,ahn2002,atalaya2021,kerckhoff2010,kapi16,reiter2017,albe19,sarovar2005,deneeve2020error,kristensen}, or other hardware choices can be made to reduce noise sensitivity \cite{lihm18, gyenis2021}.
+Some of these approaches are described as {\em autonomous error correction}, and involve engineered dissipation.

 An illustrative example of quantum error correction is the bit flip code\cite{pere85}, which embeds the logical states $\ket{0_L}$ and $\ket{1_L}$ redundantly in three qubits, $\ket{0_L} = \ket{000}$ and $\ket{1_L} = \ket{111}$.
 A single bit flip error can then be detected by majority vote without revealing the individual qubit states.
 This is achieved with pair-wise parity measurements\cite{ande19,bult20}.
 These parity measurements are the prototypical examples of stabilizers---they reveal the occurrence of individual errors, yet, because they commute with all observables of the logical qubits, do not disturb the encoded information.
 In the language of Section \ref{sec:zeno}, the logical computational subspace is a \emph{dark subspace} in the measurement process.
 Extensions of this simple approach, utilizing a larger quantity of qubits and more complicated stabilizer measurements, in principle allow for arbitrary qubit errors to be corrected.
 Different approaches provide varying degree of error tolerance, at the cost of physical resources.
 For example, detection of either bit flip or phase flip errors with repetition codes has demonstrated the suppression of logical error rates and favorable scaling on 21 qubits with 50 rounds of quantum error detection \cite{chen21_google}.
 The surface code has been proposed as a practical approach to large-scale quantum computation\cite{fowl12}, tolerating single qubit error rates comparable to current experimental limits\cite{corc15, ande20} and scalable with current qubit architectures \cite{vers17}.
 With present error rates, however, the surface code would still require thousands of physical qubits per logical qubit, leaving the realization of a fault tolerant error corrected quantum processor still a distant experimental goal.